Ontopoetics: Concept

-Ontopoetics holds that the world is not only an object-domain as represented by physics but is also "a field of meaning".
+Ontopoetics holds that the world is not only object-domain as represented by physics but is also "a field of meaning".
 According to Mathews, this understanding of the world allows for unmasking of realities and experience that are not familiar or known to science.
 This is attributed to the manner by which the paradigm produces a more dynamic and responsive self and poetic voice as experience and knowledge are directed by receptiveness, playfulness, and openness across human-nature divisions.
 The idea is that conceptual intelligence cannot access a depth of reality because it tends to trivialize it.
 This is also the case for possibilities of experience that are routinely open but are taken for granted.
 In ontopoetics, a painting or a poem can capture reality better than common language or common perception because these apprehend it in its irreducible essence.
 In addition, these artworks are said to also coincide with metaphysical intuition.

 Ontopoetics argues for a model of ontological plurality.
 It suggests that all truths and realities are potentially but not exclusively true and real.
 In the Will to Power, where Nietzsche argued for the impossibility of truth, it was maintained that "there are no facts, only interpretations."
 Ontopoetics stands in opposition to global perspectives (e.g. atomism and economism) due to its focus on field-concordance between psyche, meaning, and cosmos.
 It has been described as a fresh conception of the Cartesian split of external appearance and reality, problematizing it through a dialogic consciousness or poetics as ontology.